makhaller/MulensModel_Crash_Course/README.md

 This project is based on tutorial code from the official MulensModel documentation.
 I located the relevant tutorials, selected and organized the examples, and debugged and tested the notebooks to confirm that they ran correctly.

 I used ChatGPT to help write and adapt parts of the code, troubleshoot errors, and generate line-by-line comments and explanations.
+The code is commented on heavily for my own benefit so that I can follow each step and better understand how the models, parameters, and functions work.
 I reviewed the generated code and explanations, tested the notebooks, and made changes where needed.
 The underlying examples and scientific methods come from the cited MulensModel tutorials.

 ## Purpose and scope